Best Things To Do in Grenada

 Last but not least was the step I was most nervous about, the mud bath.
 We slowly stepped into the spring, and I was relieved to find it was gravel instead of mud at the bottom.
 Because the spring is flowing, you can feel the water rushing up from underneath, creating pockets of warm bubbling sulfur water.
 I got over myself and actually found it quite relaxing after a while.
 This is the part that really helps you glow, and after soaking in several pools for 30 minutes we got out.

-It end the spa treatment, she coated our skin In a shea butter and coconut oil mixture to hydrate and soften.
+At end the spa treatment, she coated our skin In a shea butter and coconut oil mixture to hydrate and soften.
 I didn’t feel too different, but Yemisi was absolutely glowing.
 It was a very unique experience, so I’m happy we took the drive out to do it.
 It was one of the more expensive things we did on our trip, but if you’re into spa treatments and massage, this is a must-do.

 Belmont Estate

 As I eluded to earlier, Grenada was a colony with many plantations.
 One of the plantations is the modern Belmont Estate.
 Originally a slave-run coffee plantation in the 1600’s, the estate passed through many hands over the years.
 Finally, it was purchased by Grenadians Norbert and Lyris Nyack in 1944, and transformed into a chocolate farm.
-Here, they make the chocolate from bean to bar with as minimal.
-Processing as possible.
+Here, they make the chocolate from bean to bar, with as minimal processing as possible.
 You can take several tours including a chocolate making experience, but we chose the most popular option which was a general walk through of the grounds.

 On our tour, we got to taste beans, learn about the fermentation and drying process, and had plenty of historical context added as well.
 I’ve never seen cocoa pods in person before, so I was very fascinated with the taste and the process.
 Of course, Yemisi grew up eating the fresh cocoa pulp, so for her it was like memory lane.
 At the end we got to sample some chocolate which was incredible.
-We didn’t buy any there because we were worried it would melt, but they sell their chocolate all over the island so we had plenty of chances later.
+We didn’t buy any there because we were worried it would melt, but they sell their chocolate all over the island so we had plenty of chances to buy it later.

 River Antoine Rum Distillery